Mandatory e-invoices in the public sector

 It is important to note that if SLU repeatedly contacts the supplier asking them to send e-invoices but they continue to send invoices by paper or email, we have the legal right to charge a fine.

 A purchase is made when buying goods or services, such as food, consumables, conference fees and educational services.
 The provision also covers buying over the counter.
 Very few of SLU's incoming invoices concerns other than purchases of goods or services.
-Such invoices could for example be invoicing of parking fines or infringement compensation.
+Invoicing of other than purchases could i.e. be parking fines or certain kinds of fees (please note that conference fees etc. count as purchases).

 Once the new act on e-invoicing takes effect, what invoicing information do we need to give suppliers?